raspberrypilearning/sound-machine/en/step_1.md

 </video>

-**Sound Bomb (inverted party popper switch + annoying SFX cycle)** Based on the previous Party popper project, when the piece of cardboard is pulled, it allows a spring loaded switch (a clothes peg with tin foil) to close and plays an endless loop of annoying sounds.
+**Sound Bomb (inverted party popper switch + annoying SFX cycle)** Based on the previous Party popper project: when the piece of cardboard is pulled, it allows a spring loaded switch (a clothes peg with tin foil) to close and then plays an endless loop of annoying sounds and accompanying coloured lights.

 <video width="640" height="360" controls>
 <source src="images/soundbomb.mp4" type="video/mp4">